PopAge/cd0157-Server-Deployment-and-Containerization/README.md

 # Deploying a Flask API

 _Note_: Always ensure your system time is correct.
+_note_: set up an IAM role before creating the clutser.

 This is the project starter repo for the course Server Deployment, Containerization, and Testing.